🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Are Options Sweeps?

-The typical retail investor typically will not execute options sweep trades, given the massive amount of funding and leverage they entail.
-Instead, options sweep trades can serve as an indicator of underlying interest around a certain security.
-As they typically reflect institutional investor actions, option sweep trades are indicators of what the “smart money” is doing.
+The typical retail investor will not execute options sweep trades, given the large amount of funding and leverage they require.
+Instead, these options trades can serve as an indicator of underlying interest around a certain security.
+As they typically reflect institutional investor activity, sweep trades may reflect directional interest in a given stock.

 What an options sweep implies is up to interpretation and depends on the order size, type of option, and average price at which the options sweep was executed.
-We cover how options sweeps work and how retail investors should interpret them.
+Understanding how options sweeps work may help retail investors interpret market activity.

 How Do Options Sweeps Work?